gatsbyjs/gatsby/docs/blog/2018-1-25-building-a-site-with-react-and-contentful/index.md

 Contentful is a headless Content Management System (CMS) that lets you organize your content into what could be called “modules,” or little bits of data that can be rearranged to appear nicely on mobile devices, tablets, computers, virtual reality devices (this is my own joke, but...maybe someday?) and more.

-Actually, the way Contentful handles bits of content means that you can push content out when new technology develops without having to redesign and rewrite and rethink all of it for a new format.
+Actually, the way Contentful handles bits of content means that you can push content out when new technology develops without having to redesign, rewrite, or rethink all of it for a new format.

 ## Pulling data in and pushing data out

-If I’d had a JSON file with content in it, I could pull it into Contentful using [contentful-import](https://github.com/contentful/contentful-import), which I found out by chatting with a nice person in the Contentful chat window.
+If you have a JSON file with content in it, you could pull it into Contentful using [contentful-import](https://github.com/contentful/contentful-import), which I found out by chatting with a nice person in the Contentful chat window.
 Since I was creating new content, I didn’t need this and just created content straight in Contentful.
 For the first minute or so, I couldn’t figure out what a “content model” could or should look like.
 Luckily, the free trial offers a sample project that I opened and after looking around it for a couple minutes, I was good to go.

 ![Creating a content type](creating-content-type.png)